lw-lindaywang/Engie-Energy-Dashboard/README.md

 # Technologies

-Uses a Java/Springboot backend and a Javascript/Vue frontend.
+Java/Springboot backend and a Javascript/Vue frontend.

 # How to run